WilliamGast/Read_Capstone_2/README.md

 # Capstone-2

 ## Intruduction
  I plan to create a sentiment classification model with the sentiment classes being  negative,positive or neutral given tweets received by US airlines.
-As my baseline I will be using a lexicon and rule-based sentiment analysis called VADER and testing that against a Random forest, naive bayes to see which performs the best.
-After understanding which model performs the best I will then take that data and visualize it.
+As my baseline I will be using a lexicon and rule-based sentiment analysis called VADER and testing that against a Random forest and naive bayes to see which performs the best.

  Sentiment analysis or opinion mining is an NLP technique that lets you determine the attitude (positive, negative, or neutral) of text.